ChrisEssery/group-project/Portfolio/UX_Design.md

   <b align="center">UI Wireframe</b>
   <br/><br/>
 </p>

 The UI wireframe above provides a low-fidelity skeleton of the UI.
 Without getting bogged down in the visual design of the app, his serves to show the main features, layout, content, and functionality of the UI.
-It is essential in UI design as it determines what the user will eventually interact with when they eventually use the software.
+It is essential in UI design as it determines what the user will eventually interact with when they eventually use the software, and it helps those working on the front-end of the product to better understand how they should design and build the main features and functions of the UI.
 This then can be presented in the form of a UI demo, as shown below:

 <br/><br/>
 <p align="center">